by Kathy Przywara

 1 1/2 - 2 Tbsp cocoa powder

-Combine flour, sugar, salt and baking soda in a large mixing bowl.
+Combine flour, sugar, salt, and baking soda in a large mixing bowl.
 Whisk to combine.
 In a smaller bowl, combine the milk alternative, vinegar, oil, and vanilla.
 Pour the wet works over the dry works.
 Whisk gently until you have a smooth batter.
 Do not beat or overmix.

 Pour half of the batter into another bowl - I use the bowl I had the wet works in.
-Add the cocoa powder to one half of the batter and mix well.
+Add the cocoa powder to one-half of the batter and mix well.

 Here is where the zebra stripes get formed and technique is important.
 I use a #16 disher (like an ice cream scoop with a sweeper).
 You can use a 1/4 cup measure.
 When using a disher, I was able to use the same one for both batters, but I don't recommend that if using a measuring cup unless you scrape it each time.
-Otherwise it will just mix the batters by the end.
+Otherwise, it will just mix the batters by the end.

 Starting with the white batter, put one disher of batter into the center of the prepared pan.
 Let the batter spread naturally, don't try to move the pan around to get it to flow.
 Put one disher of chocolate batter in the middle of the white batter.
 Again, just let it flow naturally.
 Don't wait a long time between each addition - just keep going with an even rhythm.
 Continue in this manner until all of the batter is used.

 Bake at 350 °F for 25-30 min or until it tests done.
 All ovens are a little different, so go by doneness check and not time.
 Remove from oven and allow to cool on a rack for 15 minutes.
 Remove from pan and allow to cool completely on a rack.
-Transfer to serving plate.
+Transfer to a serving plate.

-You can frost this if you wish, but it's pretty and delicious all on it's own.
+You can frost this if you wish, but it's pretty and delicious all on its own.

-Kandi has used this zebra technique to make a rainbow-colored cake:
+Kandi, a KFA member, used this zebra technique to make a rainbow-colored cake:

 Just separate your batter and color it differently using natural food dyes, pureed fruit, or artificial food dyes.